asnar00/zeta/scribbles.md

 "slow is smooth, smooth is fast"

 ok: seems like we have a kind of functional parser. still need to: sort abstract sub-rules by most-complex first.
+DONE!
+next: finish all the tests from parser10.py
+then: let's kick on with symbol table and semantic analysis.

 -----

 need to figure out testing strategy: do it using test classes.